TechnicallyCoded/FoliaLib/README.md

     </dependency>
 </dependencies>
 ```
+> [!WARNING]\
-**!!
-You are expected to relocate the package "com.tcoded.folialib" to your own (ex: "me.steve.lib.folialib") to prevent conflicts with other plugins !!**
+> You are expected to relocate the package "com.tcoded.folialib" to your own (ex: "me.steve.lib.folialib") to prevent conflicts with other plugins!

 ***